Slayingripper/HuananzhiX99_BIOS_mods-English/Erying 11gen/README.md

 In general, it is believed that the problem occurs only in combination with NVIDIA.
 There is no more beautiful solution to the problem at the moment.
 If you find a more elegant solution to this problem, please write off in [our Telegram group](https://t.me/russian_xeon_community).

-Whether virtualization works
+Does virtualization work?

 Virtualization works, for example in VirtualBox and BlueStacks

 But for some reason, the Hyper-V system component does not work.
 When activated, the system is rebooted at the loading stage.
 Helps turn off virtualization and then disconnect Hyper-V in the system.
-For the same reason, the "Isoliation of the core" does not work.
+For the same reason, the "Isolation of the core" does not work.

 Configuring Virtualization - CPU Configuration > Intel (VMX) Virtualization Technology